Your path to 2023

-You meet the General Entry Requirements of the University of Tasmania if you’ve completed the Tasmanian Certificate of Education (TCE) and have SA results in at least four Level 3 or Level 4 subjects accredited by TASC, or you’ve completed an interstate senior secondary certificate and have an ATAR.
+You meet the General Entry Requirements of the University of Tasmania if you’ve completed the Tasmanian Certificate of Education (TCE) and have SA results in at least four (maximum five) Level 3 or Level 4 subjects accredited by TASC, or you’ve completed an interstate senior secondary certificate and have an ATAR.
 You can find out more about eligibility at Admission requirements.

 This number, between 0 and 99.95, is your rank among all year 12 students in Tasmania.

 The ATAR is the percentile ranking of your Tertiary Entrance (TE) score.
 The TE score is calculated by aggregating the scores of your best three pre-tertiary subjects from your final year of study, together with the best score(s) of up to two other pre-tertiary subjects in that year or one other year.